 May 4, 2018.
-Carl Warren Claim Supervisor, Reta Lewis, co-presented with Doug Smith, Smith Law Office, LLP and Kari Mendoza, City of Beaumont, at the Combined Claims Conference in March.
+Carl Warren Claim Supervisor, Reta Lewis, co-presented with Doug Smith, Smith Law Office, LLP, and Kari Mendoza, City of Beaumont, at the Combined Claims Conference in March.
 During this Question and Answer Forum presentation, they discussed how virtually all litigants suing a public agency in California must comply with the California Tort Claims Act.
-They provided a comprehensive overview of the Act, to include what the Act means, how it is utilized in litigation involving a public entity, and the impact of non-compliance on a lawsuit.
+They provided a comprehensive overview of the Act, including what the Act means, how it is utilized in litigation involving a public entity, and the impact of non-compliance on a lawsuit.
 Attendees were given a better understanding of and how to utilize the California Tort Claims Act to better analyze the viability of and the obstacles to claims against a public entity.
-Below are questions that were addressed in the presentation.
+Below are the questions that were addressed in the presentation.

 General Rule: A claim is required to be presented in all actions against a public entity seeking “money or damages”, except when the action is expressly excluded.
 (See Cal.
 Gov. Code §905).

 It gives the public entity prompt notice of a claim so it can investigate the strengths and weaknesses of the claim while the evidence is still fresh and the witnesses are available;

 It affords an opportunity for amicable adjustment, thereby avoiding the expenditure of public funds in needless litigation; and